frida/frida-website/_docs/javascript-api.md

 >
 >   There is also an `equals(other)` method for checking whether two instances
 >   refer to the same underlying object.
+>
+>   Note that all method wrappers provide a `clone(options)` API to create a new
+>   method wrapper with custom [NativeFunction](#nativefunction) options.

 +   `new ObjC.Protocol(handle)`: create a JavaScript binding given the existing protocol at `handle` (a NativePointer).

-+   `new ObjC.Block(target)`: create a JavaScript binding given the existing block at `target` (a NativePointer), or, to define a new block, `target` should be an object specifying the type signature and JavaScript function to call whenever the block is invoked.
++   `new ObjC.Block(target[, options])`: create a JavaScript binding given the existing block at `target` (a NativePointer), or, to define a new block, `target` should be an object specifying the type signature and JavaScript function to call whenever the block is invoked.
 The function is specified with an `implementation` key, and the signature is specified either through a `types` key, or through the `retType` and `argTypes` keys.
 See `ObjC.registerClass()` for details.

+    You may also provide an `options` object with the same options as supported by [NativeFunction](#nativefunction), e.g. to pass `traps: 'all'` in order to `Stalker.follow()` the execution when calling the block.

     The most common use-case is hooking an existing block, which for a block expecting two arguments would look something like: